NCBI-Hackathons/TheHumanPangenome/DS/README.md

 ```

 #### Graph visualisation
 Following the conversion we loaded the graph onto Bandage for visualisation.
-Another alternative is Momi-G (link).
+Another alternative is Momi-G (https://github.com/MoMI-G/MoMI-G).

 | Example 1 | Example 2 |
 | - | - |